 Kevin leverages deep understanding of employment law claims and complex commercial disputes to defend clients when the need arises, and to protect them from litigation in the first place.

 Kevin provides advice and strategic litigation counsel to navigate businesses, ranging from multinationals to start-ups, through legal challenges.
-He handles employment law and unfair competition disputes and litigates complex commercial matters concerning financial transactions, contracts and cases involving allegations of fraud.
+He handles employment law and unfair competition disputes, conducts investigations, and litigates complex commercial matters concerning financial transactions, contracts and cases involving allegations of fraud.

 In federal and state jury trials, arbitrations and appeals, Kevin represents clients in litigation involving covenants not to compete, theft of trade secrets, employment discrimination, overtime claims, whistleblower claims, class and collective litigation, and accessibility claims.
-He represents clients in investigations before administrative agencies.
+He represents clients in investigations before administrative agencies and internal investigations.
 He litigates commercial dispute claims involving complex financial transactions and other business disputes.
 Clients also rely on Kevin to prepare employment agreements, contracts, noncompetition, nonsolicitation, nondisclosure and severance agreements.

 Defended supervisor accused of employment-related torts in a two-week state jury trial, winning a partial directed verdict and avoiding adverse judgment.